This post was most recently updated on January 12th, 2022

 (Here are the photos from the airport–such a wonderful reunion!)

-Also, if you would like to know more about The Church of Jesus Christ of Latter-Day Saints, and why missionaries all over the world are willing to sacrifice 18-24 months to serve, please go to the Church website here.
+Also, if you would like to know more about The Church of Jesus Christ of Latter-Day Saints, and why missionaries all over the world are willing to sacrifice 18-24 months to serve, please check out the Church website here.